- Practice problem-longitudinal weld of a plate section.

 - The estimation of the effective area-CM-15.

-In this post, we will solve two solutions the first solution is based on CM-14 and the second solution is based on CM-15.
+In this post, we will solve two solutions: the first is based on CM-14, and the second is based on CM-15.

-A given WT5x15 section Of A922 steel with transverse weld to its flange as shown in Figure P3-32 is required to find The LRFD and ASD values neglecting the block shear.
+A given 3/8″x5 ” plate section Of A36 steel with two longitudinal welds, as shown in Figure P3-34, is required to find The LRFD and ASD values neglecting the block shear.

-Estimate the minimum value of shear lag factor U based on CM-14.
+Estimate the shear lag factor U based on CM-14.

-From the given section of PL3/8×5 , the width of plate w=5 inches, we cannot estimate the minimum shear lag factor for plates. by diving the area of the connected area of the whole area since it is not allowed by the code for plates.
+From the given section of PL3/8″x5″, the width of plate w=5 inches, we cannot estimate the plate’s minimum shear lag factor by diving the area of the connected area of the whole area since it is not allowed by the code for plates.

 3- From the given section of PL3/8×5, the width of plate w=5 inches .